 - Just say no to anyone who doesn’t value your time.

 - Just say no to your triggers.
 They are not your truth.

 - Just say no to cheap revenge.
 Be kind, have your own back always, and let people go in peace.

 - Just say no to anyone or anything that makes you question your worth – including your own belief system.

-And lastly, just say no to being anything other than the adult you needed when you were younger and didn’t have.
+And lastly, just say no to being anything other than yourself.